GULibrarySandbox/ten-repo/content/03-naming.md

 * Order - confirm which element should go first, so that files on the same theme are listed together and can therefore be found easily
 * Numbers - specify the amount of digits that will be used in numbering so that files are listed numerically e.g. 01, 002, etc.

+You can also:

+* Capitalise the first letter of every new word with no intervening spaces i.e. `PAHospitalAdmissionICU_2010_2020_Raw.csv`
+* Keep filenames a reasonable length and keep file name information (metadata) separated using upper and lower case i.e.  `Image02_PacificOcean_20200621.jpg`
+* Use logical order for sequential number with padded zeros i.e. instead of `1,2,3` use `001, 002, 003 or 01, 02, 03`
+* For Version numbers consider  `V1, V2` and multiple versions `V1, V2, V2.1` etc.
+* Document your FNC in a `ReadMe.txt` or other documentation file in main shared project folder.
+It can be useful for staff orientation.

-See this example below which uses a standard ISO date format followed by file topic information and file type:
+See this example below which uses a `standard date format` followed by `file topic information` divided by `underscores _`, with words using `CapitalCase` and ending in the `file type`:

 `Date_Location_Sensor.filetype`